akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/guide/1-event-sourced-shopping-cart.md

 # Part 1: Event Sourced Shopping Cart

-As the other features of Akka Distributed Cluster are build on top of Event Sourcing, let us start by implementing a shopping cart using the [Akka Event Sourced Behavior API](akka:typed/persistence.html).
+As the other features of Akka Distributed Cluster are build on top of Event Sourcing, let us start by implementing a shopping cart using the @extref[Akka Event Sourced Behavior API](akka:typed/persistence.html).
 When this first step is completed, end users will be able to add and remove items to a cart and finally check it out.

 We will build the cart as an Event Sourced entity, if you are unfamiliar with Event Sourcing, refer to the